 Costa Rica Field Studies

-The Costa Rica Field Studies course focuses on studies of biodiversity and on conservation issues in the tropics.
-It is intended for students who want to experience field research in ecology and to get a taste of tropical diversity.
+This course focuses on studies of biodiversity and on conservation issues in the tropics.
+It is intended for students who want to experience field research in ecology and get a taste of tropical biodiversity.

 Check out the gallery of past trips.